mongodb/specifications/source/gridfs/gridfs-spec.rst

     bucketName : String optional;

     /**
      * The chunk size in bytes.
-Defaults to 255KB.
+Defaults to 255 KiB.
      */
     chunkSizeBytes : Int32 optional;